computation-structures/course/L02_The_Digital_Abstraction.md

 <p>Our claim is that systems built using these composition rules will
 themselves be combinational devices.
 In other words, we can build big combinational devices out of combinational components.
-Unlike our flaky analog system from the start of the chapter, the system can be of any size and still be expected to obey the static discipline.</p>
+Unlike our flaky analog system from the start of the lecture, the system can be of any size and still be expected to obey the static discipline.</p>

 <p>Why is this true?</p>